 Like any overworked and stressed out mom, I like a nice affordable luxury from time to time.
 But I rather pay for something that it’s impossible or impractical for me to make at home.
 So I put my research cap on and went to work to find a recipe for homemade body butter for dry skin.

-I tried making homemade body butter for dry skin multiple (read, many) times until I found a recipe that works.
+I tried making homemade body butter for dry skin multiple (many!) times until I found a recipe that works.
 Before my “Hallelujah!
 Body Butter Success!” moment, the body butter (or something like it) was either runny (to various degrees) or hard (to various degrees), and sometimes it had little chunks of butter in it.
 Yeah, I know.
 Ugh!
 Ugh!
 And ugh!

 At times, I thought about just buying some body butter because the process frustrated me and throwing out ingredients in unsuccessful batches was painful.
-Thinking back, I could have probably reused the ingredients to make all natural soap or something.
+Thinking back, I could have probably reused the ingredients to make all natural soap or something else.
 But at the time, I didn’t think of it and was just plain annoyed and mad.
 Well, enough about spilled milk, or butter, or oil.
 Onward with success.
 And success looks like the picture above.

 Homemade Body Butter for Dry Skin that Uses Only All Natural Ingredients